How To Raise GH And KH In Shrimp Tank?

 3. Osmoregulation

-Calcium and magnesium salts impact food digestion and level of stress by controlling the osmoregulation process in your shrimp tank.
+Calcium and magnesium salts impact food digestion and levels of stress by controlling the osmoregulation process in your shrimp tank.
 It reduces stress in your shrimps and maintains their good health.

 4. Improve Immune System